xwu/xwu-swift-numerics/numeric-protocols.md

 "fix-it" feature to conform a type to Swift's numeric protocols will produce undesired results.__

-It's highly recommended that you conform your type to Swift's numeric protocols one at a time, beginning with `Equatable`, `ExpressibleByIntegerLiteral`, and `Numeric`.
-Only when you have successfully conformed to these protocols should you proceed with conformance to `BinaryInteger` or `FloatingPoint`, and so on.
+It's recommended that you conform your type to Swift's numeric protocols one at a time, beginning with `Equatable`, `ExpressibleByIntegerLiteral`, and `Numeric`.
+Only when you have successfully conformed to those protocols should you proceed with conformance to `BinaryInteger` or `FloatingPoint`, and so on.

 It's true that a more refined protocol may provide a default implementation for